Size Guide to Buckwheat Pillows

-As is with majority of bedding and sleeping products, every person has different needs and taste and there is no one size fits all.
+As is with the majority of bedding and sleeping products, every person has different needs and tastes, and there is no one size fits all.

-When in comes to buckwheat pillows (and we really hope you make the decision to get one instead of sleeping on overpriced memory foam pillows or other synthetic materials where you have no clue what actually makes up the pillow) the size choices vary greatly between Manufacturers but there is one clear favorite, and size we recommend.
+When it comes to a buckwheat pillow (and we really hope you make the decision to get one instead of sleeping on overpriced memory foam pillows or other synthetic materials where you have no clue what actually makes up the pillow), the size choices vary greatly between manufacturers, but there is one clear favorite and size we recommend.

 Travel Size (10" x 14")